leggedrobotics-usp/legged_ws/FAQ.md

-# FAQ - Frequent Asked Questions ❓
+# FAQ - Frequently Asked Questions ❓
 [ [Back to README.md](README.md) ]

 ## How to build a docker image